Here’s what’s in the new proposed lease and development deal for the Orioles

 The new terms of the lease extension up for approval include a no-relocation clause that mirrors the one included in the initial lease signed in 1992.
 Should the Orioles attempt to leave Baltimore, the Maryland Stadium Authority has the right to pursue all legal remedies — read: lawsuit — to recover liquidated damages.

 In that way, the price of a relocation serves as a disincentive.
-Of course, relocating a MLB franchise is a lengthy process that requires approval from the rest of the league’s owners, and with the state’s efforts to keep the Orioles at Camden Yards, that approval seems dubious.
+Of course, relocating an MLB franchise is a lengthy process that requires approval from the rest of the league’s owners.
+With the state’s efforts to keep the Orioles at Camden Yards, that approval seems dubious.

-In court documents last year, Louis Angelos, the younger brother of Orioles chairman and CEO John Angelos, alleged that his brother could look to move the team to Nashville.
+In court documents last year, Louis Angelos, the younger brother of Orioles chairman and CEO John Angelos, alleged that his brother could look to move the team to Nashville, Tennessee.
 In subsequent interviews, however, John Angelos expressed his commitment to Baltimore.

 What’s next